NVIDIA/nvindex-cloud/README.md

 # Installation

-## Quick Install via Google Cloud Marketplace
+## Quick Install using Google Cloud Marketplace

-For a quick spin of NVIDIA IndeX, you can launch it directly from the Google Cloud Marketplace.
+For a quick look at NVIDIA IndeX, you can launch it directly from the Google Cloud Marketplace.
 Follow the
 [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/nvindex).